Breeder of third generation Minuet cats, the pride of cat lovers, and the kings and queens of the cat world.

 Romo Cat Club, Mile High Madness, in Denver, CO, March 25, 2017

-Denver was another local show for Claude and I, a one-
+Denver was another local show for Claude and me, a one-

-I didn’t expect good results with Claude at this show, since the judges that day had never finaled him before, but we were surprised to final twice that day.
-With those finals, he should have gained enough points to make Grand Champion.
+I didn’t expect good results with Claude at this show, since the judges that day had never finaled him before, but we were surprised when Claude finaled twice that day.
+With those finals, he should have gained enough points to make Double Grand Champion.
 Go Claude!

-We have a break for a while, as it the show season is coming to an end, but our next show before that is Nashville, TN.
-It will be a hard show to final in, as that region is tough on Napoleons (minuets), but we’re going for the fun.
+We have a break for a while, as the show season is coming to an end for the year, but our next show before that is Nashville, TN.
+It will be a hard show to final in, as that region is tough on Minuets, but we’re going for the fun.
 Brenda will be bringing Reagan and traveling with us.